solidity-utilities/address-storage/README.md

 import {
     AddressStorage
 } from "@solidity-utilities/address-storage/contracts/AddressStorage.sol";

+import {
+    InterfaceAddressStorage
+} from "@solidity-utilities/address-storage/contracts/InterfaceAddressStorage.sol";
 ```

 > Note, above path is **not** relative (ie. there's no `./` preceding the file
 > path) which causes Truffle to search the `node_modules` subs-directories

+> Tip, whenever possible it is recommended to utilize `InterfaceAddressStorage`
+> instead, because calling methods directly from `AddressStorage` will cause
+> compiler to copy method byte code.

 Review the [Truffle -- Package Management via NPM][truffle__package_management_via_npm] documentation for more details.